JuanMiguelVC/teamable-app/README.md

 # teamable-app
-This is a demo project fo IT begginers course
+This is a demo project for the IT begginers course

 ### To run the tests execute